Not just the luxury, although there was a ton of that, but the sheer beauty and the ingenuity of the design just blew me away.

-Guests are greeted at an enormous open-air, thatched roof reception building with champagne and orange juice and a warm vanilla scented washcloth to freshen up.
+Guests are greeted at an enormous open-air, thatched roof reception building fixed with a matrix of Roof anchors for safety.
+We were greeted with champagne and orange juice and a warm vanilla scented washcloth to freshen up.
 And it just gets better from there.

 Then I was taken to my “villa” – yes, there are no rooms in the Caleton Villas hotel part of the complex – you get a villa.
 A villa with a huge fully stocked kitchen, a large open air, thatched roof living room and dining room area, to either side of the living room area are bungalows that contain the huge beds and fantastically modern and comfortable bathrooms (including a rain shower that was so big and luxurious and interestingly designed that it felt like you were standing under a waterfall in a tropical cove).
 There is yet another bedroom suite above the kitchen area.
 Steps from you open air living room is your private pool and hot tub.

 Lest I forget – each villa comes with a butler who will make coffee, cook your meals, and see to it that your every request is fulfilled – and the villas come complete with your own golf cart for driving around the property.